 Aggravated assault is a more serious offense, and comes with more serious consequences.

-Simple Assault Penalties in Pennsylvania
+Simple Assault Penalties

 In Pennsylvania, simple assault is typically considered a 2nd Degree Misdemeanor.
 The maximum penalties for a 2nd Degree Misdemeanor in Pennsylvania include: